-Hiring a tax expert is important to your trucking company.
+Hiring a tax expert is essential to your trucking company.
 The last thing any trucker wants to think about is filing their taxes or wondering if they have found a good tax preparer.
-It’s smart to conduct this search as early as possible.
+It’s wise to conduct this search as early as possible.
 The closer tax day, the harder it is to find a quality tax preparer.
 The following are various things to consider when choosing a tax preparer:

 Need help hiring a tax expert?
 Click here.